RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 At the time, I felt like I had done everything you were supposed to: graduated with honors from a reputable university, had 2 internships under my belt, and had a successful senior project to show.

-But amidst the 'correction' of the software engineering job market in the wake of the COVID pandemic, which seems to still be happening as of this writing, it proved to be more difficult than I hoped to land a job.
+But amidst the 'correction' of the software engineering job market in the wake of the COVID pandemic, it proved to be more difficult than I hoped to land a job.
 After my 2nd internship ended in August, I patiently waited for a job offer that never came.
 And as fall rolled around, I learned from a call to my team manager that they didn't have allocation to extend full-time offers to me nor most of the other interns on my team, which was a first for them in years.

 In total, it took me about four months to finally land a job, after hundreds of applications and only 2 interviews.
 I still felt like one of the lucky ones.
+As the year has continued, it's remained difficult for entry-level job seekers as the market continues to be very tight and competitive.

-I've been wanting to write a post about my experience for a while, both to share what worked for me in school and how I may have done things differently if I could do it again.
-I'm getting close to a year in to my first role as a software engineer, and I've learned a lot about what is actually valuable in a software engineer candidate compared to what I thought when I graduated, along with some strategies that have proven to be important when looking for work in a tough job market.
+I've been wanting to write a post about my experience for a while, both to share what worked for me, and how I would do things differently if I could do it again.
+I'm getting close to the one-year mark in my first role as a software engineer, and I've learned a lot about what is actually valuable in a software engineer candidate compared to what I thought when I graduated, along with some strategies that have proven to be important when looking for work in a tough job market.